mateuszdorobek/python3.info/advanced/oop/inheritance-mro.rst

 inheritance tree.
 The MRO satisfies 3 properties:

 * Children of a class come before their parents
-* Left parents come before right parents
+* User parents come before Admin parents
 * A class only appears once in the MRO

 If no such ordering exists, Python errors.
 The inner workings of this